 My Soldier seems to be doing very well in training.
-When will we know for sure if my Soldier is going to graduate?
+When will we know for sure if my Soldier is

 It is necessary that your Soldier complete all weeks of training satisfactorily.
-Soldiers are responsible for keeping their Families informed as to their progress.
+Soldiers are responsible Families informed as to their progress.

 My Soldier is very worried about being able to qualify with the rifle.
-Will Soldiers be given additional help or chances to qualify if they need it?
-As training progresses, the Drill Sergeants actively identify those who are struggling with the fundamentals of marksmanship and give them additional training as needed.
-Very few Soldiers actually fail to qualify after all the training they receive.
+Will Soldiers be given additional to qualify if they need it?
+As training progresses, the Drill Sergeants actively identify those who are strugt fundamentals of marksmanship and give them additional training as needed.
+Very few Soldiers actually fall after all the training they receive.

 My Soldier is worried about passing the physical fitness test.
-Will my Soldier be given additional opportunities to pass the test?
-The companies will give the first-time ACFT (Army Combat Fitness Test) failures at least 2-3 additional retests before the end of the cycle, as well as additional physical training to address their deficiencies.
-If by the end of the cycle the Soldier still has not met the minimum requirements for passing their ACFT test, there is the possibility of a special ACFT program for up to 4 weeks that the Soldier might be eligible to attend as well.
+Will my Soldier be given additional opportunities pass the test?
+The companies will give the first-time ACFT (Army Combat Fitness Test) failures at least 2-3 addition retests before the end of the cycle, as well as additional physical training to address their deficiencies.
+If by the end the cycle the Soldier still has not met the minimum requirements for passing their ACFT test, there is the possibility special ACFT program for up to 4 weeks that the Soldier might be eligible to attend as well.